avilesjf/synthv-scripts/README.md

 make a new GitHub issue (https://github.com/avilesjf/synthv-scripts/issues/new) or message me on the SynthV Forums (https://forum.synthesizerv.com/u/jfa/summary).

+## panel-scripts (>= 2.1.2b1)
+Harmony: Generates new tracks and transpose all notes in desired scale (with AI retakes).
+Melody:  Generates melodies based on scale, style, length and speed.

 ## groups-scripts
 Especially made to help using group of notes inside the Synthesizer V Studio Pro editor (Dreamtonics).
 Copy/paste all automation parameters corresponding to the selected notes.